By Kevin McNeish on Wed, 06/17/2015

-Afterwards, a saveEntities message is sent to the review business controller and the ReviewEntity is stored in the database.
+Afterwards, the saveEntities method is called on the review business controller and the ReviewEntity is stored in the database.

-The last line of code sends a popViewControllerAnimated: message to the app's navigation controller.
+The last line of code calls the popViewControllerAnimated: method on the app's navigation controller.
 This causes the app to navigate back to the main iAppsReview scene.

 Testing the Saving of ReviewEntity

 Now you're ready to test the new code to see if it works.